Analysis | The quiet crisis of long-term unemployment

 In February, 4.1 million Americans had been out of work for at least 27 weeks, 41.6 percent of all of those who are out of work.

 That so many people have been out of work for so long is driving up the average duration of unemployment.
 In February, the average duration that unemployed Americans had been out of work was 27.6 weeks.
 The median duration — the figure at which half of the unemployed have been out of work longer and half shorter — was only 18.3 weeks.
-What that means is that there are a lot of people who’ve been out of week a substantially longer period of time, pulling the average higher.
+What that means is that there are a lot of people who have been out of work for a substantially longer period of time, pulling the average higher.

 It’s important context for the news that a deal had been reached in Congress to extend enhanced unemployment benefits through September at a lower rate ($300 instead of $400).
 Among other things, it reflects concern about the duration of the unemployment crisis as well as the depth.